Sixkplus/TapLab/README.md

-# Semantic segmentation
+# TapLab
-This project aims at providing a fast, modular reference implementation for semantic segmentation models using PyTorch.
+This project aims at providing a fast, modular reference implementation for semantic segmentation inference models.

+## Environment
+We conducted experiments in the following environment:
+ - Linux
+ - Python 3.6
+ - FFmpeg
+ - pytorch 1.2

+##

+### 1. Build the data loader to extract MV and Res
+First, build the dataloader according to [GETTING_STARTED](./data_loader/GETTING_STARTED.md)

+### 2.

 ## Citation
 The following are BibTeX references.
 The BibTeX entry requires the url LaTeX package.